csc301-2024-s/13-Engineers-Without-Borders/deliverables/D1/planning.md

 - Backend Programmer: scripting the background calculations (e.g. handling money, crops, weather) and core gameplay programming
 - UI Designer: designing the game's UI and UX, for the frontend programmers to implement
 - Game Artist: designing the game's sprites and icons These are subject to change!!
+Our game doesn't really have a "backend" in the same sense as a web app, so we might shift roles around if the need arises.

 Members:
 - Arick Liu: Frontend Programmer, UI Design
   - Used to be a frontend web designer for the game shop of Sunny hobbies who have also designed UX and UI on different business websites.
 Similar experience in JavaScript and HTML
 - Yizhi Wu: UI Design, Frontend Programmer
-  - Prior experience of UI design with Figma and is now taking a game design course working with Unity Engine
+  - Prior experience of UI design with Figma and is now taking CSC404
-- Xiangnan Gui: Team Rep, Backend Programmer, UI Design
+- Xiangnan Guo: Team Rep, Backend Programmer, UI Design
-  - Took csc318 so has experience working with UI/UX designs, also has experience working on the backend in previous projects and has worked with Unity on personals projects before
+  - Took CSC318 so has experience working with UI/UX designs, also has experience working on the backend in previous projects and has worked with Unity on personals projects before
+- Hoa Nguyen: Backend Programmer
+  - Has experience developing some games before
+- Jacqueline Zhu: Frontend Programmer
+  - Took CSC309
+- Andy Wang: Team Rep, Backend Programmer, Game Artist
+  - Took CSC404, has experience in gameplay programming, has experience making game art

 #### Q8: How will you work as a team?
 As a team, we haven't really discussed regular meetings yet.
 We have a Discord server where we can communicate with each other any time we want and share our progress.
 Sometimes we'll have ad hoc meetings where we discuss deliverables and go over what we wrote (like for this deliverable!).